Covid 19 / Postage Updates.

 The current high demand for orders, reduced staff to maintain self-distancing, and delays in our delivery networks, means that orders may take longer than normal to be dispatched and also longer in transit.
 We are working hard to speed up the dispatch time.
 But please be patient with the delivery especially if you are in an international destination.
 We are a small artist press and generally please allow at least 10 working days for orders to be dispatched.

-We have a distribution contract with CBL who will do the lions share of the book distribution.
-Orders for other stock (playing cards etc) will still be processed from our studio.
-In both instances we are human beings, and where there are peeks in demand it will take longer. but hopefully not as long as previously.
+We have a distribution contract with CBL who will do the lions share of the books and playing card distribution.
+Orders for other stock (Currently the LP) will still be processed from our studio.
+In both instances we are human beings.

 If there are delays in response times - Please be patient - we really are going as fast as possible, while we do check our Instagram messages we are horribly lo-fi here and email is probably safer.
 The inbox isn't manned 24 hours a day.

 You have an option for your postage at the checkout stage.
 We know that we all have different needs for speed or economy.
 Let us know if the option you want isn't available, we've cut back what we offer - but if it's for a birthday, special occasion or other comic fiction emergency we will go to more or less any human length to get it to you.